parthsharma1410/Blockchain-Ecommerce/Readme.md

 • Front End (HTML, CSS, BootStrap, Javascript, React JS) \
 • Back End (Node JS, KOA Framework, Mongo DB)

-We have used HTML CSS and JavaScript to make the UI E-commerce website and we have used DAI cryptocurrency for the payments.
+I have used Reactjs to make the UI E-commerce website and we have used DAI cryptocurrency for the payments.
 For designing and coding the smart contracts in our application we have used Solidity, OpenZeppelin and Truffle.